G-Core/product-documentation/documentation/hosting/virtual-servers/manage/install-gui-desktop-environment-on-ubuntu-centos-and-debian.md

 ## How to open a terminal inside XFCE

-Click on “Applications” in the upper-left corner and select “Terminal Emulator”.
+Click on "Applications" in the upper-left corner and select "Terminal Emulator".
 The terminal will open.

 <img src="https://support.gcore.com/hc/article_attachments/4404471052561/image7.png" alt="" width="70%">